evanvin/PizzaPi/README.md

 ### Setup

-Please the [setup](https://github.com/evanvin/PizzaPi/tree/master/setup) folder in this project
+Please navigate to the [setup](https://github.com/evanvin/PizzaPi/tree/master/setup) folder in this project

 ---